spanner888/CamScripts/README.md

 The approximate timing of above was on two Debian computers about 12 years old and one approx 6 year old low end Windows netbook which probably took more than twice as long as the older Debian computers.

 - .......???????
 - The menu "Scripts" is added to the right side of the CAM Workbench menu and each feature is available from a sub-menu.
-This is a non-stasndard approach, but using sub-menu in the main CAM menu only worked until changing Workbench caused it to be hidden and could not be restored.
+This is a non-standard approach, but using sub-menu in the main CAM menu only worked until changing Workbench caused it to be hidden and could not be restored.
 - It is installed as an Addon Workbench into the FreeCAD user's Mod directory, due to the number of scripts, libraries, rules files, CSV files and other support files.
 - ???File copy - manual or auto ...one/2 steps???
 Questions/advice given on preferences???
 - A very recent development version of 22.0dev or the 1.0RC is currently required.
 Dates and features added on that date are listed below: